ankowals/saf/README.md

 It is assumed that user knowns what type is expected otherwise we can get type missmatch exception.

-If there is a need to read any environment property one can use in a step ctx.env object.
+If there is a need to read any environment property one can use in a step Environment module.
 An example below

-        if(ctx.env.readProperty("do_macro_eval_in_hooks").equalsIgnoreCase("true")){
+        if(Environment.readProperty("do_macro_eval_in_hooks").equalsIgnoreCase("true")){
             Log.info("<- evaluating macros ->");
-            ctx.macro.eval("TestData");
+            Macro.eval("TestData");
         }

 Similar for macro evaluation.
-It is enough to just call ctx.macro.eval(input) method.
+It is enough to just call Macro.eval(input) method.
 Where input is the name of storage (of type HashMap).

 In case a step shall handle multiple input parameters please use tables in a feature file.
 In the step input will be provided as a Map.